marco262/my_wiki/data/curse_of_strahd/curse-of-strahd.md

 * Play smart.
 Many of the enemies in this adventure cannot be overcome easily in direct combat.
 Use guile, preparation, subterfuge, diplomacy, and research to achieve your goals.
 * Spend time engaging with the other characters, even when not discussing plans, tactics, or objectives.
 Learn about their fears, their perspectives, and their experiences.
 Build meaningful relationships, not apathetic battle teams.
 * Outside goals are hard (if not impossible) to achieve in Barovia.
 It's worth working with your DM to create a character driven to Barovia for some purpose that can only be fulfilled within its borders.
 Make sure to speak with your DM about how to shape your backstory into something that can be relevant in the world of Barovia.
-* Try to remove yourself from the “XP and loot” model of progression in traditional campaigns and video games, and instead try to enjoy the narrative progression of winning allies, fulfilling objectives, and advancing the story of the campaign and player characters.
+* Try to remove yourself from the "XP and loot" model of progression in traditional campaigns and video games, and instead try to enjoy the narrative progression of winning allies, fulfilling objectives, and advancing the story of the campaign and player characters.
 * Don't try to play an apathetic or evil player character unless you are 100% sure that you can pull it off while being a supportive team player and engaging the story like a normal PC.
 Seriously.
 You'll make this adventure a lot more difficult and unenjoyable for your DM, and you'll be cheating yourself out of a fun experience.
 You don't need to play a knight in shining armor, but you definitely shouldn't play a villain.
 * Curse of Strahd, as-written, is full of disturbing and graphic content.
 If you are potentially triggered by elements of child abuse, murder, stalking, gaslighting, racism, torture, mind control, cannibalism, situations paralleling sexual assault, child death, references to stillbirth/miscarriage, abuse of those with disabilities or mental illness, animal cruelty, body horror, child abandonment, portrayals of alcoholism or drug abuse, potential incest, implied necrophilia, or suicide, speak with your DM about potentially working around or entirely avoiding these elements.